 Daily silent walks in the Maine woods will be offered with guided instruction to awaken and track sensory experience as a practice to decrease stress and tension.
 Group discussion after the walking practice will help participants learn from each other through sharing personal experiences.

 "Shinrin-Yoku, translated into English as ‘forest bathing', means taking in the forest atmosphere during a leisurely walk.
 It is a therapy that was developed in Japan during the 1980s, becoming a cornerstone of preventive health care and healing in Japanese medicine.

 Researchers, primarily in Japan and South Korea, have conducted studies on the health benefits of spending time amongst the trees, demonstrating that forest bathing positively creates calming neuro-psychological effects through changes in the nervous system, reducing the stress hormone cortisol and boosting the immune system" (growwilduk.com/blog).

 Group Therapy - Psychoeducation

 This part of the retreat curriculum will focus on the responses we have under typical and overwhelming experiences from a Somatic Experiencing® perspective.
 This will include the basics of SE™ theory such as trauma being lodged in the body and nervous system, how responses and subsequent behaviors such as PTSD, anger, depression, and relationship patterns are changeable, and how to increase the window of tolerance for relaxation and activation.
 The basic principles and concepts of Somatic Experiencing® that will be utilized all week will be introduced and presented didactically and experientially.

-Each night veterans can gather around the campfire for conversation, storytelling, and general discussion.
-The opportunity to process the day's events and to discuss the spiritual dimension of war-related injury will be an integral part of the evening.
+Each night veterans can gather around the campfire for conversation, storytelling, and playing music.
+The opportunity to process the day's activities and to discuss the spiritual dimension of war-related injury will be an integral part of the evening.

 We invite you to share this website and our fundraising goals on your Social Media accounts.